TarangRanpara/blog/content/About/me.md

 Namaste, Hello, Hola, I'm **Tarang Ranpara!** 👋

 Originally from the beautiful city of Rajkot, Gujarat, India, I now reside in Bangalore, where I continue my professional journey in the world of technology.
-I currently work with the MySQL Group at Oracle, contributing to one of the most open source database product.
+I currently work with the MySQL Group at Oracle, contributing to one of the most popular open source database product.
 I hold a Master’s degree in Machine Learning, which fuels my passion for exploring the intersection of data, intelligence, and innovation.
 Curiosity drives me — whether it's diving deep into new technologies, understanding complex systems, or simply learning something new every day.

 In Albert Einstein's words: